codecowboydotio/codecowboy/content/development/mcp_with_anthropic.md

 # Why
-The reason I decided to initially play around with MCP was because I had a **high level of skepticism** regarding it.
+The reason I decided to initially play around with MCP was because I had a **high level of scepticism** regarding it.
 I've seen a **LOT** of posts on the internet that talk about it, how it's transformational and so on.
 I thought to myself "I'm going to look into this, but I'm going to do it bottom up and by writing a server".

 # Where to start